Hunter Marine Park extends from shallow shelf waters out to the deep ocean. It includes shelf rocky reefs and canyons.

 Humpback whale.
 Photo: Eric Woehler

-These important cultural connections were celebrated in a recent collaboration between the Worimi People, artist Melissa Lilley, Parks Australia and the New South Wales Department of Primary Industries.
+These important cultural connections were celebrated in a collaboration between the Worimi People, artists Melissa Lilley and Deborah Dates, Parks Australia and the New South Wales Department of Primary Industries.

-To read the three stories and learn more about Worimi People’s cultural connections to sea country, please download the Worimi Sea Country (Garuwa) Artworks: A Cultural Interpretation.
+To read the three stories and learn more about Worimi People’s cultural connections to sea country, please download the Understanding the cultural values and uses of Worimi sea country.

 15 to 6,000 m